lyft/cni-ipvlan-vpc-k8s/README.md

    to enumerate all peered VPCs.
 Routes will be added so connections to these VPCs will be sourced from the IPvlan adapter in the pod and not through the host masquerade.
+ - `routeToCidrs`: List of CIDRs.
+Routes will be added so connections to these CIDRs will be sourced from the IPvlan adapter in the pod and not through the host masquerade.
 - `reuseIPWait`: Seconds to wait before free IP addresses are made available for reuse by Pods.
 Defaults to 60 seconds. `reuseIPWait` functions as both a lock to prevent addresses from being grabbed by